collective/collective.developermanual/source/getstarted/debug_mode.rst

 In **debug mode**

+* All logs and debug messages are printed in the terminal; Zope process does not detach from the terminal

 * Plone is slower

 * CSS and Javascript files are read file-by-file so line numbers match on the actual files on the disk.